 Factory Week gives everyone a deadline.
 At the beginning of the week, we’re usually overwhelmed.
 It builds leadership across our entire team because everyone’s pushing toward big, shared goals.
 By the end of the week, we’re celebrating our accomplishments (a party at the end is a must if you ask us!).

-We actually have begun to facilitate Factory Week (or even Factory Days) for other organizations.
-You're free to take the idea and run with it on your own, or you can contact us about designing your own version.
+We also facilitate Factory Days for other organizations.
+You're free to take the idea and run with it on your own, or learn more about partnering with SmallBox to collaborate on your own Factory Day/Week experience.

 Setting the Pace